nicolabs/musiccast-fix-kit/README.md

 ## Logging and debugging

+Logging is configured in the [`logging.js`](logging.js) module : feel free to override it locally or in a custom Docker image.

 There is a special `scripts/debug.js` script that does nothing but printing debug informations.
 It is simply loaded as a scenario :

     node . -s ./scripts/sync-volume.js ./scripts/debug.js --source=192.168.1.42 ...